Conference Website Checklist: 12 Must-Haves for Registration, Speakers, and SEO

 How do I handle different ticket types?

-Display ticket tiers clearly on the registration page with feature comparison (what each tier includes).
-For complex pricing (early bird + tier combinations), keep the display simple and handle edge cases in the checkout flow, not on the marketing page.
+Display ticket tiers on the registration page with a feature comparison table showing what each tier includes.
+For complex pricing (early bird plus tier combinations), keep the display simple and handle edge cases in the checkout flow, not on the marketing page.

 Ready to Fill Your Next Event?